 Remove pan from oven and drop it from a one foot height onto the counter to prevent shrinkage.
 Place a piece of parchment paper on a large piece of shrink wrap.
 When cake is cool enough to handle, lift cake up by holding the edge of aluminum foil.
 Turn cake upside down onto parchment paper.
 Peel off aluminum foil.
 Wrap shrink wrap over cake and leave overnight in the refrigerator (right side up) to preserve moisture in the cake and for flavor to develop.
 Alternatively, warm cake can also be put into a Ziploc bag with the foil and left in the refrigerator (right side up) overnight.

-To serve, cut off edges on three sides except the browned top with a very sharp knife.
-Cut into thick slices using a sawing motion and serve with a cup of tea.
+To serve, cut off edges on all sides except the top and bottom with a very sharp knife.
+Then cut into thick slices using a sawing motion.

 Please refer to Neapolitan Kasutera post for the updated list of ingredients.